pablox-cl/rails-templates/README.md

 simple.rb
 ---------

-An almost empty template that creates a .gitignore and start with some gems.
+An almost empty template that configures rvm to use a new gemset, creates a .gitignore and configure the app to work with haml and sass.

 License
 =======